puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_rack.markdown

 The Puppet source includes a `config.ru` file for the puppet master application.
 It is located at `ext/rack/config.ru`.
 If you don't have a full copy of the Puppet source, you can [download this `config.ru` file directly from GitHub](https://raw.github.com/puppetlabs/puppet/stable/ext/rack/config.ru).

-To run a Rack puppet master, you must:
+To run a Rack puppet master, you must configure your Rack web server to load an application from this `config.ru` file and to route all Puppet requests to it.

-* Put the `config.ru` file somewhere sensible
+The exact steps will depend on your Rack server; see the [Passenger guide][passenger_guide] for an example.

-* Ensure the `config.ru` file is owned by the user `puppet` and the group `puppet` (or whatever user you want the puppet master to run as; see "User" above).
+Note that the `config.ru` file must be owned by the user `puppet` and the group `puppet` (or whatever user you want the puppet master to run as; see "User" above).
 Most Rack servers use this file's ownership to set the application's user.
 Alternately, you may be able to explicitly configure your Rack server to use a specific user.
-* Configure your Rack web server to load an application from this `config.ru` file and to route all Puppet requests to it.
-The exact steps will depend on your Rack server; see the [Passenger guide][passenger_guide] for an example.

 ### SSL Termination